 Rich Lamb, MnDOT

-Brent Larsen, Short Elliott Hendrickson, Inc.
+Brett Larsen, Short Elliott Hendrickson, Inc.

 Dan Mahrt, Terracon

-Steve Olson, Kiewit - Engineering Group
+Steve Olson, Kiewit Corporation

 Greg Reuter, American Engineering Testing